coraou/Myudacityprojects/README.md

 ### Feedbacks are given by my friends:
 Feedback from Max:
-1. I noticed that the proportions of the survivors in titanic are different in different groups.
+1. I noticed that the proportions of the survivors on titanic are different in different groups.
 2. I don’t have any question about the data.
 3. Travelling with families has more chance to survive, while travelling alone is more easy to die.
 4. The data are demonstrated in a clear and neat way.
 And instead of just simply showing the data, the visualization presents the data with a guidance.